n-dub/console_plus_plus/README.md

     // Prints this:
     //
     // TestApp v1.0.0
-    // Just for testing, prints options
+    // Just for testing, does nothing
     // Usage: testapp [options...]
     // Arguments:
     //     --some_int (required) Any integer